Cardinals vs. Nationals Player Props Betting Odds

-Nolan Arenado and Lane Thomas are two of the top players with prop bets available when the St. Louis Cardinals and the Washington Nationals square off at Busch Stadium on Friday (at 8:15 PM ET).
+Player prop betting options for Nolan Arenado, Lane Thomas and others are available in the St. Louis Cardinals-Washington Nationals matchup at Busch Stadium on Sunday, starting at 2:15 PM ET.

 Bet on this matchup or its props with BetMGM!